con-j-e/akdof-monorepo-draft-0/admin/secrets/README.md

 The protocol described below offers multiple layers of protection for sensitive information:
 1. Exclusion of sensitive information from version control.
 2. Encryption of locally persisting sensitive information using an [industry standard cryptographic algorithm]().
-3. Protection of the cryptfile master password using Windows Credential Manager.
+3. Protection of the master password that is capable of decrypting locally persisting sensitive information using [Windows Credential Manager](https://woshub.com/saved-passwords-windows-credential-manager/).

-Even with layers of protection in place, determining what information to consider "sensitive", and securing this information by following the established protocol, is ultimately a team responsibility.
+Even having layers of protection in place, determining what information to consider "sensitive" and securing this information by following the established protocol is ultimately a developer responsibility.

 # Protocol